 1/4 tsp Fine table salt, more to taste

 2 teaspoons of apple cider vinegar

 A few drops of concentrated natural vanilla extract

 Or for a smaller amount: 600g White chocolate and 200g of sour cream, 1 tsp of apple cider vinegar and a pinch of fine salt.

-In a large microwave-safe bowl place one teaspoon of salt, the white chocolate and sour cream.
+In a large microwave-safe bowl place one teaspoon of salt, the white chocolate, sour cream, and vinegar.
 Heat in microwave in one-minute bursts, stirring between bursts until combined. (should take roughly 2 and a half minutes in total).
 Once fully combined pour into large sheet pan and place in fridge or freezer and cool until the correct consistency is reached. test by poking at a corner of the pan with a palette knife.